abs-tudelft/sbd/src/lab1/assignment.md

 6. The application outputs the sum of all evacuees on the command line.
 7. The application is written in Scala and uses Apache Spark dataframes or datasets.
-8. The application uses the OpenStreetMap dataset and the ASTER GDEM V3 dataset, and no other data set whatsoever.
+8. The application uses the OpenStreetMap dataset and the ALOS Global Digital Surface Model dataset, and no other data set whatsoever.

 ### "Good" application requirements